WakiMak/trentent.github.io-forked/_posts/2015-07-09-citirx-universal-print-server-more-zebra-label-printer-troubleshooting-tips.md

     <tr>
       <td style="text-align: center;">
-        Left print is direct to the printer, on the right is through Citrix UPD. Â I'm missing the barcode on the right.
+        Left print is direct to the printer, on the right is through Citrix UPD.
+I'm missing the barcode on the right.
       </td>
     </tr>
   </table>
 </div>

 <div>
-  With the ZDesigner driver, if I forced the 'Enhanced metafile' in the preferences, all the Citrix UPD prints lost their barcodes. Â If I set the Citrix UPD to XPS and the Zebra on RAW it printed with a barcode, but the scale was still horribly off (same as the picture above).
+  With the ZDesigner driver, if I forced the 'Enhanced metafile' in the preferences, all the Citrix UPD prints lost their barcodes.
+If I set the Citrix UPD to XPS and the Zebra on RAW it printed with a barcode, but the scale was still horribly off (same as the picture above).
 </div>

 <div>
 </div>

 <div>
-  I tried adjusting almost every option available on the ZDesigner side, from the paper size, dpi, different stocks, etc. Â It consistently turned out scaled down. Â If I adjusted the margins it would move the graphic around but nothing would enable the graphic to be the correct size. Â I looked at the <a href="http://support.citrix.com/article/CTX119690">Citrix UPD advanced settings</a>Â and changed the paper height, width, dpi, scale, print quality, orientation, etc. Not a single affect was made except for orientation. Â At least I knew the settings were applying because of that. Â Orientation didn't make a difference in the scale, just made the tiny graphic vertical instead of horizontal. Â At this point I decided it had to be driver related. Â I downloaded two different sets of ZDesigner Zebra drivers for the LP-2824, the latest and the last major version release, installed both but the exact same issue still persisted.
+  I tried adjusting almost every option available on the ZDesigner side, from the paper size, dpi, different stocks, etc.  It consistently turned out scaled down.
+If I adjusted the margins it would move the graphic around but nothing would enable the graphic to be the correct size.
+I looked at the <a href="http://support.citrix.com/article/CTX119690">Citrix UPD advanced settings</a> and changed the paper height, width, dpi, scale, print quality, orientation, etc. Not a single affect was made except for orientation.
+At least I knew the settings were applying because of that.
+Orientation didn't make a difference in the scale, just made the tiny graphic vertical instead of horizontal.
+At this point I decided it had to be driver related.
+I downloaded two different sets of ZDesigner Zebra drivers for the LP-2824, the latest and the last major version release, installed both but the exact same issue still persisted.
 </div>

 <div>